Identity and Access Management in Amazon Web Services (AWS)

 2. Rotate your access keys.

 This means to change them (often).
-The good news is AWS can do this for you.
+The good news is that AWS can do this for you.
 However, you must replace the keys in your automated processes.
-Best practice for key rotation is to rotate every 90 days with the rationale that if any key is compromised, there is only a finite window in which the key will ‘function’.
-Once you solve changing keys in your automated processes, the rotation period can be shorter, further reducing the exposure window.
+The best practice for key rotation is to rotate every 90 days with the rationale that if any key is compromised, there is only a finite window in which the key will ‘function.’
+Once you solve changing keys in your automated processes, the rotation period can be shorter, reducing the exposure window.

 PROTIP – AWS Secrets Manager

-There are solutions now that help you manage to change keys in your own process by eliminating the new to hard-code access keys.
-As of April 2018, AWS introduced their own solution to this problem: AWS Secrets Manager.
+Some solutions now help you manage to change keys in your process by eliminating the new hard-code access keys.
+As of April 2018, AWS introduced its own solution to this problem: AWS Secrets Manager.

 Account Privileges

-Okay, we’ve lowered the risk of unauthorized access, but how can we be sure the right people and process are the only ones access my resources?
-Another way to limit your exposure if any of your AWS credentials are stolen is through utilizing the principle of least privilege.
-Following this principle means any user is only assigned privileges needed to perform their job function.
+Okay, we’ve lowered the risk of unauthorized access, but how can we be sure the right people and processes are the only ones accessing my resources?
+Another way to limit your exposure if any of your AWS credentials are stolen is by utilizing the least privilege principle.
+Following this principle means any user is only assigned rights needed to perform their job function.
 This applies to programmatic credentials as well.

-Of course, that is system administrator 101 and not new news, but understanding how AWS policies stack and privileges they apply is often not obvious when first working with AWS IAM.
-Often, we see the over-privileging of accounts for company operations personnel (Network Ops, DevOps, etc).
+Of course, that is system administrator 101 and not new news, but understanding how AWS policies stack and the privileges they apply is often not apparent when first working with AWS IAM.
+Often, we see the over-privileging of accounts for company operations personnel (Network Ops, DevOps, etc.).

 The more high-privilege user accounts floating around, the higher the risk of compromise.
-In traditional environments these roles have often had full admin privileges for all aspects of the environment.
-In AWS, privileges are much more granular allowing control over individual actions within each AWS service.
+In traditional environments, these roles have often had full admin privileges for all aspects of the domain.
+In AWS, privileges are much more granular, allowing control over individual actions within each AWS service.

-Privileges are commonly defined through Policies in IAM, and as of today there are 413 predefined policies available.
-On top of that, you can define your own customer managed policies in case one of the built-in ones doesn’t work.
+Privileges are commonly defined through Policies in IAM, and as of today, there are 413 predefined policies available.
+On top of that, you can define your customer managed policies in case one of the built-in ones doesn’t work.

-Because of this high-level of granularity, it is possible to define a privilege scheme which allows for different types of admins that can manage different parts of the AWS environment.
+Because of this high-level granularity, it is possible to define a privilege scheme that allows for different admins to manage different parts of the AWS environment.

 Some best practices to follow: